 There was life, life, life and nothing but more amazing life.

 Until one day, the Light-bearer decided he wanted to become the leader of it all.
 Despite all he had been given and despite all of his amazingness, Christ glowed even greater in perfection.
-So over time, the Light-bearer grew jealous of Christ, his brother and maker, and wanted to be King.
+Over time, the Light-bearer grew jealous of Christ, his brother and maker, and wanted to be King.

 Which is why the Light-bearer set upon a mission to replace Christ—the one and only child of God—with himself.

-The Story of Darkness
+The story of darkness

 Once again, we must think of things in terms of time.
 And so for an incredibly long time, the Light-bearer went to work convincing many other created beings—called angels in that realm—to support him in his bid to become their King.
 If we are here, having a human experience, then at some time in the past we saw his point and agreed with him, at least to some extent.